asjad99/Foundational-CS/README.md

 > A data product provides actionable information without exposing decision makers to the underlying data or analytics.

-##### Examples include:

-- Movie Recommendations
-- Weather Forecasts
-- Stock Market Predictions
-- Production Process Improvements
+Examples include: Movie Recommendations, Weather Forecasts, Stock Market Predictions, Production Process Improvements
 - Health Diagnosis
 - Flu Trend Predictions
 - Targeted Advertising

+### The art of Formulating a  question/hypothesis:

+- see field guide to Data Science
+- PhD Training: Research Question

-### Foundations
+### Statistics:

+- Data Visualization
-- See book by skienna
+-
-- see books by jhon hopkin's jeef leak

-#### Case Studies:
+#### The Art of Story telling: Case Studies:

 The goal of your analysis is to tell an actionable story.
 Following project illustrate this: